graphcore/popliner/README.md

 so a visual inspection by the user may be required to detect the culprit of the discrepancy.
 A recommended starting point is to identify the largest of the missing variables and to use Popvision Graph Analyser to investigate the possible causes of such an omission.

+### Development

+[DEVELOPMENT.md](DEVELOPMENT.md) contains information about the structure of the repository and how PopLiner works.
+It is intended as an introduction for people who would like to modify the code or base other work upon it.